 \section{Limitations \& Future Work}

-Several limitations of this study provide productive avenues for future research.
-First, while our causal identification strategy relies on the conditional ignorability assumption, our sensitivity analysis suggests that unmeasured factors—such as student motivation or teacher practices—would need to be substantially more influential than our platform-derived measures to invalidate the primary findings.
-Second, modeling tutoring as a binary exposure necessarily marginalizes the granular variations in instructional quality and conversational strategy that likely drive effect heterogeneity.
-While this work identifies correlates of impact, subsequent inquiries must deconstruct the "black box" of the tutoring exchange by integrating process-level data, such as dialogue transcripts or specific instructional moves, to isolate the latent causal mechanisms mediating effectiveness.
-Third, the outcome measures used here are intentionally proximal; while they capture immediate impact and near transfer, they may not reflect long-term persistence or durable achievement.
-Future research should examine the compounding effects of these just-in-time interventions to determine if session-level gains translate into cumulative improvements in learning trajectories.
-Finally, as this study examines a single platform and implementation, future research should address generalizability by applying this framework across diverse domains and utilizing experimental or quasi-experimental designs that more directly probe equity implications and pedagogical mechanisms.
+Several limitations suggest directions for future research.
+First, although our identification strategy relies on conditional ignorability, sensitivity analyses indicate that unmeasured factors such as student motivation or teacher practices would need to be substantially stronger than our platform-derived measures to overturn the findings.
+Second, treating tutoring as a binary exposure masks variation in instructional quality and conversational strategy.
+Future work should use process-level data, such as transcripts or instructional moves, to identify the mechanisms driving effectiveness.
+Third, our proximal outcomes capture immediate impact and near transfer but not long-term learning gains.
+Future studies should examine whether session-level effects accumulate over time.
+Finally, because this study focuses on a single platform, future research should test the framework across domains, platforms, and designs that more directly examine equity and pedagogical mechanisms.